ibm-cloud-docs/devsecops/devsecops-evidence.md

 }
 ```

 This summary does not perform any result aggregation.
-It is the raw data of collected v2 Evidence, as they were found for assets that are related to a change request.
+It is the raw data of collected v2 evidence, as they were found for assets that are related to a change request.
 {: important}

 ## v1 evidence summary